 Social Bubble Template

-5. Stacked bar graphs
+5. Stacked bar charts

 If comparing the compositions of multiple values is your goal, I recommend that you use a stacked bar graph.
 They are effective for showing how different components contribute to an overall total and for comparing the proportion of different subcategories.